Home » Canada has its 1st disability-inclusive karate charity

 “If they can pay, then great, it helps keep it sustainable,” “And if they can’t, then it’s 100 per cent free.
 Free grading, free belt tests, everything.”

 Breen and his wife volunteer to run the class and all the facilities provided are by donation and students pay only the amount they can afford.
-They are not concerned about the cost as they don’t want it to be a barrier in learning.
+They are not concerned about the cost as they don’t want it to be a barrier to learning.

 Owen Reid aged 35 is in a wheelchair and has cerebral palsy and says he never thought he would be able to do karate.
-According to him it’s all about a can do attitude and trying things out rather than thinking it’s impossible.
+According to him, it’s all about a can-do attitude and trying things out rather than thinking it’s impossible.

 “It’s a good learning experience for everyone involved.
 It’s important for people with disabilities to be included in a class like that.
 I think it’s also important for people to be included in society.”
 Said Owen Reid.

 There are various ways the class is made engaging.
-There are modifications made in the classes where students wear coloured armbands to follow the instructions given by Breen like punching with their red arm rather than their right.
+There are modifications made in the classes where students wear colored armbands to follow the instructions given by Breen like punching with their red arm rather than their right.
 Breen too wears the coloured armbands so they can mirror him.
-The colors make them easier to copy the instructions.
-Another modification made is the down movement mats with feet positions in different colours.The coloured placards helps determine the position they must be facing.
+The colors make it easier to copy the instructions.
+Another modification made is the down movement mats with feet positions in different colors.
+The colored placards help determine the position they must be facing.

 To know more about the facilities the classes are providing read here